 A columnist wrote in a Texas paper that “their deaths could be attributed to God’s displeasure with our culture’s moral collapse.”

-Years ago I had dismissed Pat Robertson after he blurted out that “the earthquake in Haiti was a result of a Haitian pact with the devil” but, a new email is circulating with hundreds of names attached which states that such natural disasters are “because we are becoming a Godless nation.”
+Years ago I had dismissed Pat Robertson after he blurted out that “the earthquake in Haiti was a result of a Haitian pact with the devil” but, a new email circulated with hundreds of names attached stating such disasters are “because we are becoming a Godless nation.”

 Doesn’t that concept betray the very nature of God?
 I have children and when they ignore me (which is most of the time), I hardly wish for them to perish in a flood.